jcbalcita/i-love-blocks/README.md

 # i-love-blocks

-A JavaScript game, displayed via HTML5 Canvas, about a bureaucrat in the post-apocalyptic US government who, despite his great personal love of blocks, is forced to destroy them in order to keep his job and livelihood.
+A JavaScript game, displayed via `HTML5 Canvas`, about a bureaucrat in the post-apocalyptic US government who, despite his great personal love of blocks, is forced to destroy them in order to keep his job and livelihood.

 ## Functionality and MVP

-The game will feature:
+This game features:

-- [ ] Start/Pause and New Game buttons
+- [ ] Start screen and mute/unmute buttons
+- [ ] Mute/unmute buttons
 - [ ] Rendered blocks that the player can destroy on the screen
 - [ ] Additional blocks that are rendered after blocks are destroyed
 - [ ] A 'Game Over' message if the player allows blocks to reach the bottom of the screen